lengfeld/subpatch/README.internal.md

 Show list of added files in the "add" command.
 Showing the diffstat is too huge.
 And it also shown when doing "git commit".

+Implement implicit "<name>.git" optimization for git repos.
+If there is a bare repository next the subproject use it for cloning, checkout and history listing.